forfudan/MojoMiji/src/docs/move/examples.md

 We can visually verify that the array is correctly sorted in ascending order.
 Now we try to migrate the code to Mojo.
 Just like what we did in the previous examples, we copy the above Python file and change the file extension to `.mojo`.
 Then we remove the last line `main()`.

-Now you immediately see that you IDE is complaining more errors than before:
+Now you immediately see that you IDE is complaining more errors than before.
+The first error message is:

 ```console
 error: argument type must be specified